-The following is an example of some of the conferences that are presented at JFK Medical Center North Campus, our sponsoring institution.
+The following is an example of some of the didactic opportunities that are available in PBCGME programs:

-Four times per week interns and students present interesting cases previously admitted for morning report.
+Residents and students present interesting cases previously admitted, for morning report.
 Review of case history focusing on signs and symptoms, differential diagnosis, physical exam, lab work, diagnosis and management.
 This is followed by brief presentation and discussion of disease process, pathophysiology and management.

-Monthly students or interns present cases on patients diagnosed with typical and atypical malignancies and how they were managed.
+Residents and students present cases on patients diagnosed with typical and atypical malignancies and how they were managed.
 Presentations are accompanied by radiological studies, pathology slide and gross specimens.
 Attending physicians from radiology, pathology and oncology comment and formulate a plan of care.

 Journal Club / Evidence Based Medicine